olcf/olcf-user-docs/services_and_applications/s3m/api/index.rst

 API Reference
 *************

-All S3M APIs are accessible via REST.
-Use ``curl`` or any HTTP client to interact with them directly.
+All S3M services are accessible as RESTful APIs, via ``curl`` or any HTTP client.
 Python and Go client libraries are also available for more complex integrations.

 Most endpoints require authentication via the ``Authorization`` header with your S3M token.
 See :doc:`../get-a-token` to obtain one.